betterscientificsoftware/bssw.io/Articles/Blog/2020-03-rate-your-project.md

 ### A simpler approach

-The recent Exascale Computing Project Annual General Meeting (https://ecpannualmeeting.com) was a great opportunity to trial an alternative approach to self assessment, one that would hopefully be a lot less resource intensive.
+The Exascale Computing Project Annual General Meeting (https://ecpannualmeeting.com), held in 2020, was a great opportunity to trial an alternative approach to self assessment, one that would hopefully be a lot less resource intensive.
 We also decided to make the process as fun and interesting as possible in order to encourage teams to participate.
 To this end, we created an interactive poster based on three